 - Test the soup for seasoning, you may want to add a little more salt, and/or pepper

-- Ladle into serving bowls, garnish with thyme, mushrooms, and serve with a crusty bread if desired.
+- Ladle into serving bowls, garnish with thyme, toasted mushrooms, sietan, or tempeh bacon, and serve with a crusty bread if desired.

 If you need a step by step pictures check out my Roasted Squash Soup Recipe.
 This soup is prepared the same way.